saraspotey2-debug/Experiment-1/README.md

 4. End

 # CONCLUSION
-Python is a powerful, simple, and versatile programming language that is easy to learn and widely used in many fields such as web development, data science, artificial intelligence, automation, and software development.
+Python is a powerful, simple, and versatile programming language that is easy to learn.
 Its clear syntax helps beginners understand programming concepts quickly, while its large collection of libraries makes it useful for solving real-world problems efficiently.
 With strong community support and cross-platform compatibility.